rugovit/ComfyUI-Mac-Installer/README.md

-## Downloading the Applications
+## Installation

 The applications can be found in the `Build/Apps` folder of the ComfyUI project repository.
 Here’s how to download them:

-1. Navigate to the GitHub page for the ComfyUIInstaller project.
-2. Locate the `Build/apps` folder.
-3. Download both the `InstallComfyUI.app` and `ComfyUI Starter.app` to your local machine.
+1. Locate the `Build/apps` folder  download both the `InstallComfyUI.app` and `ComfyUI Starter.app` to your local machine.
 Both apps need to be placed in the same directory to work correctly.
-You can place them in the same folder or on your desktop.
-This  is important because InstallComfyUI.app creates `ComfyUI` installation folder  in the same directory where it is located.

-### ComfyUI Installer

-First, run the `InstallComfyUI.app`:

-1. Locate the downloaded `InstallComfyUI.app` in your Finder.
-2. Right-click on the app and select `Open` to bypass the macOS gatekeeper for the first run.
+2. Locate the downloaded `InstallComfyUI.app` in your Finder.
+Right-click on the app and select `Open` to bypass the macOS gatekeeper for the first run.
-3. This app will open terminal and  install necessary dependencies and set up the environment for ComfyUI , after that it will automatically start ComfyUi server and  open browser.
+3. This app will open terminal and  install necessary dependencies and set up the environment for ComfyUI , after that it will automatically start ComfyUi server and  open your default browser.
 4. To  stop the server you can close the terminal window or press `Ctrl+C` in the terminal window where the server is running.

 There’s no need to run the installer again unless you are setting up the project on a new machine or after a clean installation.

 **Note:** The installer may require additional permissions to install software or modify system settings.
 Please grant these permissions when prompted.

+**Note:** You can also run scripts in Build/Scripts directly using Apples Script Editor.

 ### StartupComfyUI